 It is more important than ever to put all our voices behind more ambitious climate action.

 Even if it doesn’t feel like a lot, the most important thing we can each do is to speak with others about the Climate Emergency.
-Here are useful resources for you to find out more, debate vital questions and have a say in what needs to change in your school and local community.
+Here are useful resources for you to find out more, debate vital questions and have a say in what needs to change globally, in your school and local community.

 LAUNCH: Watch here for details of ICN’s new resource that will mean you can Bring COP26 to your classroom.

-- Collaborate for more ambitious Climate Action.
+- Collaborate to raise global ambition for Climate Action

 * United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP)